CodeClub-JU/Slides/Reference/readme.md

-# External refs & Miscellanious
+# Miscellaneous And External References